Tech-inzichten door Niek de Greef. Reflecties op technologie, software development en de impact van digitale innovaties op cultuur en maatschappij.

 Fixyouraudio includes a nice checklist for cassette-repair enthusiasts.

-cassette player repair checklist
+Checklist for cassette player repair

 Nice nerdy weaving